twogate/typedgate/README.md

 typedgate --tsconfig ./test/fixtures/car-types/tsconfig.json --src ./test/fixtures/car-types/engine.ts --json ./test/fixtures/car-types/engine.json
 ```

+(You can use `npx` without installation as described in 'Installation' section)

 ## Development
 ### Run TypedGate
 In `test/` directory, you can find various useful test cases to develop the TypedGate code.